ananim30j/MediSense/README.md

 ## 🧬 Model Architecture: How MediSense Works

-MediSense uses a **dual-transformer pipeline** built on top of Hugging Face Transformers.
-Below is the architecture of each component:

----

-## 🧬 Model Architecture: How MediSense Works

 MediSense uses a **two-part transformer pipeline**, where both components are derived from the **Transformer architecture** introduced by Vaswani et al. This pipeline combines the **encoder-based power of BERT** with the **encoder-decoder reasoning capabilities of T5**.

 ---